moorepants/eme185/content/pages/instructor-guide.rst

 - [All] Grade final reports.
 - [All] Hold end-of-course meeting to discuss how the course went.
 - [All] Hold critical design reviews.
-- [All] Address any storage room clean up issues
+- [All TAs] Clean up the senior design room.
 - [Instructor] Submit final grades.